frconor-ebook/meditations/_posts/2025-06-10-personal-prayer.md

 We will frequently resort to the Gospels or some other book that helps us to pray so that it can help us to channel our dialogue, to come closer to Our Lord, for whom no one or nothing can be a substitute.
 This is the way many saints have been made.

 "During all those years," says St. Teresa of Ávila, 'except for after Communicating, I never dared begin to pray without a book; my soul was as much afraid to engage in prayer without one, as if it were having to go and fight against a host of enemies.
-With this help, which was a companion to me and a shield with which I could fight off the many blows of my many thoughts, I felt comforted" (St. Teresa of Ávila, *Life*).
+With this help, which was a companion to me and a shield with which I could fight off the many blows of my many thoughts, I felt comforted" (Teresa of Ávila, *Life*).

 It is really encouraging to know how the saints had to fight that battle for prayer.